-3.1 Source data

-The index of net retail prices is calculated on the basis of 23,000 prices collected from approx. 1,600 shops, companies and institutions throughout Denmark.
-The prices are collected by letter, by use of price lists for major chain stores, etc., or by means of price collectors who visit the individual shops.
-Some prices are also obtained via the Internet.
+3.1 Source data The index of net retail prices is calculated on the basis of 23,000 prices collected from approx. 1,600 shops, companies and institutions throughout Denmark.
+The prices are collected by questionnaires or by means of price collectors who visit the individual shops.
+Prices on food and beverages are to a large extent covered by the use of scanner data from supermarket chains.
+Prices are also obtained via the Internet.
 Most prices are by far collected monthly.
 For goods and services, where prices typically change less frequently, prices are collected more rarely, for instance quarterly or biannually.
 The index weights for the detailed indices (elementary aggregate indices) are calculated on the basis of data from the national accounts on final consumption expenditure of households, supplemented by detailed information from the Household Budget Survey.
 Information from The Danish Ministry of Taxation on indirect taxes and duties is also used in the calculation of the Net Price Index.

-3.2 Frequency of data collection

-Most prices are by far collected monthly.
+3.2 Frequency of data collection Most prices are by far collected monthly.
 For goods and services, where prices typically change less frequently, prices are collected more rarely, for instance quarterly or biannually.

-3.3 Data collection

-For clothing and fresh food, etc., prices are collected by price collectors who visit the individual shops.
+3.3 Data collection For clothing etc., prices are collected by price collectors who visit the individual shops.
+Food and beverages are to a large extent covered by the use of scanner data from supermarket chains.
 For the remaining groups of goods and services, prices are mainly obtained from the shops via mailed forms with the information requested.
-In addition, list prices of major grocery chain stores are used.
 Finally, Statistics Denmark obtains information on prices concerning a number of selected goods and services by telephone or via the Internet.

-3.4 Data validation

-The data material received is examined for errors, both by computer (using the so called HB-method) and manually.

-3.5 Data compilation

-The different goods and services, which are included in the index of net retail prices, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
+3.4 Data validation The data material received is examined for errors, both by computer (using the so called HB-method) and manually.
+3.5 Data compilation The different goods and services, which are included in the index of net retail prices, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
 The elementary aggregate indices are mainly calculated as geometric indices.
 The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total index of net retail prices.